nautobot/nautobot-app-design-builder/docs/dev/template_extensions.md

 ## Writing a New Extension

 Adding functionality to Object Creator is as simple extending the [Extension](../api/ext.md#design_builder.ext.Extension) class and supplying `attribute_tag` and/or `value_tag` class variables as well as the corresponding `attribute` and `value` instance methods.
-The ObjectCreator [constructor](../api/object_creator.md#design_builder.object_creator.ObjectCreator.__init__) will also need to be updated to add the new extension class.
-Only one instance of each extension is created and it is created when the first matching attribute or value tag is encountered.
+Extensions are singletons within a Builder instance.
+When an extension's tag is encountered an instance of the extension is created.
+Subsequent calls to the extension will use the instance created the first time.

 Each extension may optionally implement `commit` or `roll_back` methods.
 The `commit` method is called once all of a design's opjects have been created and updated in the database.
 Conversely, `roll_back` is called if any error occurs and the database transaction is aborted.
 These methods provide a means for an extension to perform additional work, or cleanup, based on the outcome of a design's database actions.